DoThNg/ZenML_experiment/README.md

 - Store credentials to create a database connection in a `.env` file (Reference: [env_template.env](https://github.com/DoThNg/ZenML_experiment/blob/main/env_template.env)) and save this file in folder where the virtual env is created.

 **Step 4:** Set up a MLOps stack used in this experiment
-- In this experiment, Mlflow is used for experiment tracking and model registry
+- In this experiment, MLflow is used for experiment tracking and model registry
-- To register Mlflow to the MLOps stack, run the following:
+- To register MLflow to the MLOps stack, run the following:

 ```
 zenml integration install mlflow -y